-All grievances received by AOC are investigated as appropriate.
+All grievances received by the Administrative Office of the Courts (AOC) are investigated as appropriate.
 AOC may dismiss grievances in limited circumstances: administratively and for lack of jurisdiction.

 AOC may dismiss a grievance for administrative reasons.
 The most common administrative dismissal occurs because the grievant decides not to pursue the grievance.
 The withdrawal of a grievance does not mandate administrative dismissal; however, circumstances may indicate that dismissal is appropriate.